Also, what other locations/cites/sights are recommended?

 But: don't walk at night, and dont carry ANY valuables with you even during the day, specially not bags, wallets, cameras, etc.

 If you don't speak french, you might wanna try Ghana first.
-It's well organised (something like say Cambodia or perhaps Nicaragua, to give you a little feeling) and it's also safer and politically more stable. over 5 years ago
+It's well organised (something like say Cambodia or perhaps Nicaragua, to give you a little feeling) and it's also safer and politically more stable. almost 8 years ago